Project-F/F.LF/readme.md

 ## About
 The core component of Project F used to build browser based fighter games.
 F.core is not an engine.
-F.core is a set of simple systems that can be used to build an engine.
+F.core is a set of conceptual and functional systems that can be used to build an engine.

 ## Components and features